mattlemmone/kotoba-kit/README.md

 # KotobaKit

-A command-line tool that generates Japanese text-to-speech audio and creates Anki flashcards.
+A command-line tool that generates Japanese text-to-speech audio and uses them to create Anki flashcards.

 ## Features